 Career Development Resources

 The Career Development Center offers extensive assistance to students seeking employment, pursuing advanced studies or participating in postgraduate service opportunities.
 By completing internships and utilizing mentors, students are empowered to build lifelong career management skills.
-Stonehill’s new career management system, Handshake, connects students with an extensive network of jobs, internships and mentors.
+Stonehill’s career management system, Handshake, connects students with an extensive network of jobs, internships and mentors.